katiee374/pset-2/README.md

  * A field that represents health.
 This could be an integer or another type.
 You can devise your own system for tracking the player's heatlh.
  * A constructor
-#### Food: A class to represent an object that adds health.
+Food: A class to represent an object that adds health.
+ * A name and description.
+ * An field that represents how much health a player gets from consuming the item.
+ * A boolean representing whether the item has been used (consumable)
+ * Getter and setter methods for the boolean field, getter methods for the other variables
-#### Key: A class to represent an object that unlocks a room or treasure chest.
+Key: A class to represent an object that unlocks a room or treasure chest.
+ * A name, description, getter methods for those.
+ * A field with the name of the thing it unlocks & a getter method for that.
-#### Animal: A class to represent an object that can attack the player.
+Animal: A class to represent an object that can attack the player.
+ * A name and description
+ * A field that represents how much health a player loses from being attacked.
+ * Getter methods.

 Next, you should consider your Game file to be now a class declaration.
 Remove the word static from you method headers.
 Turn the "main" method into the Game